-Section 9-1.
-Limitations on Future General Property Taxes. (a) Those state statutes which place an annual limit on general ad valorem property tax revenue increases, and which would apply to the Town but for the adoption of this Charter, shall continue to apply to the Town; except that general ad valorem property taxes for the payment of securities issued and other payment obligations incurred pursuant to Article X or Article XI of this Charter and payable from ad valorem property taxes, and the interest on such securities and obligations, shall be exempt from the statutory limits, and such securities and obligations shall be payable pursuant to the terms of their issuance.
-Such statutes shall otherwise govern in all respects the amount of and method of computing the annual limit and the exclusions and exemptions therefrom, but the limit may be exceeded only in the manner permitted in Subsection (b) of this section, notwithstanding any other manner permitted by such statutes.

-(b) The annual limit on general ad valorem property tax revenue increases imposed pursuant to Subsection (a) of this section may be exceeded for any expenditure, including any capital expenditure, only if approved by a majority of the registered electors of the Town voting thereon at a regular or special election.
+- (a) Those state statutes which place an annual limit on general ad valorem property tax revenue increases, and which would apply to the Town but for the adoption of this Charter, shall continue to apply to the Town; except that general ad valorem property taxes for the payment of securities issued and other payment obligations incurred pursuant to Article X or Article XI of this Charter and payable from ad valorem property taxes, and the interest on such securities and obligations, shall be exempt from the statutory limits, and such securities and obligations shall be payable pursuant to the terms of their issuance.
+Such statutes shall otherwise govern in all respects the amount of and method of computing the annual limit and the exclusions and exemptions therefrom, but the limit may be exceeded only in the manner permitted in Subsection (b) of this section, notwithstanding any other manner permitted by such statutes - (b) The annual limit on general ad valorem property tax revenue increases imposed pursuant to Subsection (a) of this section may be exceeded for any expenditure, including any capital expenditure, only if approved by a majority of the registered electors of the Town voting thereon at any election at which tax measures may, under Colorado law, be submitted to the registered electors of the Town.